Lung cancer

 Biopsy

 The tissue sample is sent to a laboratory, where a specialist doctor called a pathologist looks at the sample under a microscope.
+There are various ways to take a biopsy.

 A new test known as liquid biopsy involves taking a blood sample and examining it for cancer.
-Liquid biopsy is still being studied to see how accurate it is, and it is not a routine way to diagnose lung cancer.
+Liquid biopsy is still being studied to see how accurate it is, and it is not yet a routine way to diagnose lung cancer.

 CT-guided lung biopsy